Neutrino-nucleus interactions and the determination of oscillation parameters: The flux-integrated neutrino-nucleus cross section

 where $T_\ell = E_\ell - m_\ell$ is the kinetic energy of the outgoing charged lepton and

 can be readily obtained from the above equations, yielding the expression of the double differential cross section at fixed neutrino energy derived within the IA.

+Equations \eqref{nucl:xsec}-\eqref{tens:IAnu} show that, within the scheme based on the IA, the calculation of the neutrino-nucleus cross section requires two ingredients: (i) the structure functions describing the elementary neutrino-nucleon interactions and (ii) the spectral function, describing the properties of the nuclear initial state.
+It follows that, to the extent to which the structure functions $W_i$ are known, the spectral function formalism provides a unified framework, suitable to describe neutrino-nucleus scattering in different kinematical regimes, in which different reaction mechanisms dominate.

-The formalism based on the IA provides a unified framework, suitable to describe neutrino-nucleus interaction in different kinematical regimes.
-In the following Sections, we will discuss the form of the structure functions $W_i$ in the QE channel, and briefly outline the extension of the formalism to the resonance production and and deep inelastic sectors.
+In Section \ref{W:QE} we report the explicit expression of the structure functions relevant to CC QE interactions, which are the ones exploited for oscillation analyses.
+For completeness, the corresponding structure functions for the resonance production and deep inelastic scattering channels are briefly discussed in Sections \ref{res} and \ref{dis}.

+Owing to the moderate value of the mean energy of the neutrino flux of Fig. \ref{fluxav}, $\langle E_\nu \rangle \sim 800$ MeV, the MiniBooNE CC QE sample accounts for $\sim$ 60\% of the total cross section, the remaining $\sim$ 40\% being associated with inelastic processes.
+On the other hand, the DUNE neutrino flux has its maximum at $ E_\nu \sim 2.5$ GeV and exhibits a long high-energy tail \cite{Akiri:2011dv}.
+As a consequence, the fractions of CC QE, resonance production and deep inelastic events turn out to be $\sim$ 5\%, $\sim$ 35\% and $\sim$ 60\%, respectively, and the identification of the relevant signal will require a fully quantitative understanding of the background of non CC QE interactions \cite{PhysRevD.89.093003}.

-It has to be pointed out that, while in this review we mainly focus on the scheme based on the IA and the spectral function formalism, a unified description of nuclear effects has been also developed within a completely different approach, based transport theory.
-This approach, thoroughly described in the review article by \textcite{Buss:2011mx}, provides the conceptual framework underlying the Giessen Boltzmann-Uehling-Uhlenbeck (GiBUU) event generator, extensively applied to a variety of processes, ranging from pion-induced nuclear reactions to heavy-ion collisions and photon- and lepton-nucleus scattering.
+It has to be pointed out that, while in this review we mainly focus on the scheme based on the IA and the spectral function formalism\footnote{Note that this scheme provides the basis of a variety of different models, including the RFGM.}, a unified description of nuclear effects has been also developed within a completely different approach, based on transport theory.
+This approach, thoroughly described in Ref.~\cite{Buss:2011mx}, provides the conceptual framework underlying the Giessen Boltzmann-Uehling-Uhlenbeck (GiBUU) event generator, extensively applied to a variety of processes, ranging from pion-induced nuclear reactions to heavy-ion collisions and photon- and lepton-nucleus scattering.